UXP_FB_Logo copy.jpg

 Queer tabletop roleplaying games provide valuable lessons that even 'Dungeons & Dragons' can learn from

-Researchers at Northeastern University studied how some tabletop role-playing games (TTRPGs) are prioritizing queerness and inclusivity, offering valuable insights for mainstream games like Dungeons & Dragons (D&D).
-While D&D has made progress in inclusivity, many of its rules remain centered around combat rather than identity.
+Researchers at Northeastern University explored how some tabletop roleplaying games (TTRPGs) are prioritizing queerness and inclusivity, offering lessons for mainstream games like Dungeons & Dragons (D&D).
+While D&D has taken steps toward inclusivity, it still faces criticism for its history with race and gender.

 Read More